andrewcooke/pytyp/pytyp.rst

-   annotations don't exist for generators http://mail.python.org/pipermail/python-3000/2006-May/002103.html; it's unclear how to backfit types to an existing API; type annotations are not "implemented"; as is normal with current type systems it supports only homogenous sequences.
+   annotations don't exist for generators http://mail.python.org/pipermail/python-3000/2006-May/002103.html; it's unclear how to backfit types to an existing API; type annotations are not "implemented"; it supports only homogenous sequences (as is normal with current type systems).

 One problem is easy to fix.
 We can define a simpler syntax: ``[int]`` or, more formally, ``Seq(int)``.
 I will call this a *type specification*.